 There is plenty of choice in the six portfolios, giving you exposure to a broad range of assets, and while £500 may sound like a lot to start with compared with the £1 it used to offer, you are only going to get a decent retirement income by investing as much as possible.

 If you are looking for a simple, no hassle passive method of investing, with human oversight, with a portfolio recommended to suit your risk profile and savings goals, then Moneyfarm is definitely a service to be considered

-For the purposes of clarity the £20,000 free management offer was negotiated by MoneytotheMasses.com for the benefit of those who read this article and use MoneytotheMasses.com.
+For the purposes of clarity the 'free bonus of up to £100' offer was negotiated by MoneytotheMasses.com for the benefit of those who read this article and use MoneytotheMasses.com.
 We do receive a small benefit from Moneyfarm as partners in their affiliate program which helps us keep MoneytotheMasses.com free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 Please use the following link if you would prefer that MoneytotheMasses.com does not receive any payment for your referral - Moneyfarm

 Looking for a financial adviser near you?

 Do you need financial advice?
 An independent financial adviser can show you how to make the most of your money.

 Simply find your nearest qualified and regulated adviser using the UK’s largest adviser search.